 Thanks for visiting the Rollins College Men's Soccer scholarship and program information page.
-Here you'll have access to specifics on the college and details on their Men's Soccer program like who to make contact with about recruitment, names of past alumni, what scholarship opportunities are presented and how to start the recruiting process.
+Here you'll receive information about the college and details on their Men's Soccer program like who to make contact with about recruiting, names of past alumni, what scholarship opportunities are presented and ways to begin the recruiting process.

-Rollins College Men's soccer Program Recruiting and Coaching Staff
+Rollins College Men's soccer Program Coaching & Recruiting Personnel

-If you are hoping to get recruited it is critical to understand who to build a relationship with - and NCSA provides the details you'll need.
-The Assistant of the Rollins College Men's Soccer program is Graeme Jaap.
-Additional key personnel include:
+If you're looking to get recruited it's important to know who to get in front of - and NCSA provides the info you need.
+The Assistant of the Rollins College Men's Soccer program is Declan Link.
+Additional essential personnel include:

 - Head Keith Buckley